sagarrajak245/ChatBot-Simple_Rag-MultiAgentic_Rag/README.md

 # RAG Systems Repository

 A comprehensive collection of Retrieval Augmented Generation (RAG) implementations showcasing different approaches to document-based question answering.
+Build AI systems that answer questions from your documents.
+Three ready-to-use implementations: upload PDFs and get instant answers (Basic), collaborate with specialized AI agents for better responses (Multi-Agent), or process multiple file types with production features (Enhanced).
+Each system includes complete setup guides and runs locally with Streamlit.

 ## Quick Navigation